 Inheritance.
-This is the most common reason for adult adoption, which creates a parent-child relationship that will be legally recognized so that the adopted person can inherit from the adoptive parent(s).
+This is the most common reason for adult adoption in California.
+Once an adult adopts another adult, they create a parent-child relationship that will be legally recognized.
+This new relationship allows for the adopted person to inherit from the adoptive parent(s).

 Formalizing a parent-child relationship.
 When a previous stepparent-stepchild, foster parent-foster child, or informal parent-child relationship existed, the adult parties may want to formalize the relationship through adoption.